 Honoring Tribal Markings in Art: The Vision of Cleotha Bell

-Cleotha Bell, born in Vicksburg, Mississippi in 1975, brings tribal traditions into contemporary art through expressive and vibrant canvases.
-After studying interior architecture and design at Milan’s Instituto Europeo di Design, he developed a deep fascination with art history, particularly the beauty and meaning of African cultures.
-Inspired by the profound visual impact of tribal markings and scarifications, he dedicated his practice to exploring these cultural expressions in depth.
+Tribal markings in art represent a bridge between identity, culture, and creative expression.
+Cleotha Bell, born in Vicksburg, Mississippi in 1975, brings these sacred traditions into the realm of contemporary art through expressive and vibrant canvases.
+After studying interior architecture and design at Milan’s Instituto Europeo di Design, he developed a deep fascination with art history—particularly the beauty and meaning of African cultures.
+Inspired by the symbolic language of tribal markings, he dedicated his practice to exploring these visual expressions of belonging and memory in depth.

 The Journey from Milan to Miami